eezyinc/galley/README.markdown

 ## 💣 Alert 🚨

-These scripts are not battle hardened--in fact they're full of `grep`s and `cut`s and wishful `sleep`s.
-Do not use them for production systems; don't even use them on the same Digital Ocean account used for your production systems.
-I don't run any production systems on Digital Ocean so I use Galley confident I can't possibly do anything worse than run up an eye-watering bill forgetting to shut down a 48-CPU build host.
+Do not use Galley for production systems.
+Also do not forget to turn off that 48-CPU build host when you're finished with it.

 ## Usage

 `gal s example` and `gal d example` should work without further configuration if you have a valid `GALLEY_KEY` in your environment, but you probably at least want to configure a project to build and use a droplet with more CPUs.
-For that you use a config--see `etc/seastar` for an example config that creates a [cooking](https://github.com/scylladb/seastar/blob/master/HACKING.md) environment for [Seastar](https://github.com/scylladb/seastar).
+See `etc/seastar` for an example config that creates a [cooking](https://github.com/scylladb/seastar/blob/master/HACKING.md) environment for [Seastar](https://github.com/scylladb/seastar).